-The Series B Bonds will be dated, bear interest at such rates, be payable at such times, and mature on the dates and in the principal amounts set forth on the cover and inside cover page of this Official Statement.
-They are subject to redemption at the times and in the manner set forth below under "Redemption".
+Current Interest Bonds.
+The Series A Bonds other than the Convertible Capital Appreciation Bonds will be dated and bear interest at the rates, payable on January 1 and July 1 in each year, beginning July 1, 2008, and will mature on the dates and in the principal amounts set forth on the inside cover of this Official Statement.